-2. Students must submit CPR card for Health Care Provider and maintain current status throughout the program.
+1. Students must meet and maintain health and safety requirements throughout the program.

-3. Admission to an Allied Health program requires that students be in compliance with the Maricopa County Community College District Supplemental Background Check policy.
-Program applications will not be accepted without a copy of an Arizona Department of Public Safety Level One Fingerprint Clearance Card.
-Upon conditional program admission, the student must comply with all requirements of the current MCCCD background check policy.
+2. Admission to a Maricopa County Community College District health program requires that students be in compliance with the MCCCD Supplemental Background Check Policy.
+Evidence of a current Arizona Department of Public Safety Level One Fingerprint Clearance Card is required for program application.